Skip to main content

 Categorization

-Zero Friction distinguishes between three categories of subprocessors:
+Zero Friction distinguishes three categories of subprocessors:

 Required for core Zero Friction functionalities such as communication, payments, and reporting.